 EC members who believe that they have been negatively impacted by a possible violation of the Code of Conduct would start the process by contacting an ECDC member, who will then alert the ECDC chair (or a substitute if the chair is conflicted).

-These two will communicate with the initiator, securing confidentiality, to determine the basic parameters of the complaint and to determine how the initiator would like to proceed.
+Without disclosing the identities of any of the parties, the ECDC will internally deliberate to determine if the reported actions constitute a potential violation of the EC Code of Conduct.
+Should it be determined that such a violation may have occurred, the ECDC chair and the member who has been directly contacted will communicate with the initiator, securing confidentiality, to determine the basic parameters of the complaint and to determine how the initiator would like to proceed.
 Should the desire be for further action, the ECDC chair will appoint a subgroup, typically 3-4 members, who will investigate further.
 If the initiator opts to end confidentiality, then this group is able to contact other parties, in order to gather more viewpoints and to try to help mediate an informal resolution.
 The ECDC will seek to handle this discretely and to limit discussion of the case to not go beyond the ECDC subgroup and the involved parties.

-Should the initiator opt to pursue a formal complaint, then the ECDC chair (or their substitute, or the initiator themselves) will contact one ECB contact person.
+Should the initiator opt to pursue a formal complaint, then the ECDC chair (or their substitute, or the initiator themselves) will approach one contact person on the Euclid Consortium Board (ECB).
 The ECB will designate three of its members to serve as such contacts, so that conflicts of interest can be avoided.
 The ECB contact person will then serve as chair of a group of 5 people (the Complaints Panel), selected by the ECB and including three ECB members (not necessarily the contact group) and two ECDC members (distinct from the previous ECDC subgroup), who will review the case and decide whether to investigate the issue in a discrete manner, or refer the case to an external body with jurisdiction over the accused, such as one or more of the institutions employing those involved.
 The full ECB and the ECDC will be informed of the formation of a Complaints Panel, but without names or details of the complaint.
 It is noted that anonymous complaints cannot be investigated.